Lyrekos Modes

 Saving Recordings

 In both Live and Unison modes, everything is recorded in separate but synchronized tracks.
-The Leader decides whether to save these to the Library at the end of each take.
+The Organizer decides whether to save these to the Library at the end of each take.

-There is also a dedicated option in the Library for the Leader to record a backing track directly — separate from the Ensemble Actions panel.
+There is also a dedicated option in the Library for the Organizer to record a backing track directly — separate from the Ensemble Actions panel.

 What the Audience Sees

-Audience members have a View panel showing video of the Leader and Performers.
+Audience members have a View panel showing video of the Organizer and Performers.
 Audience members themselves do not appear in the video feed — they are invisible to the performers.

 Real-World Examples